shaido987/shaido987.github.io/_projects/wind_power_forecast.md

 	</div>
 </div>

 Training a single model to make future forecasts is not always advantageous.
-Shortterm and long-term patterns can vastly differ and a model that focuses on the full horizon may fail to capture important short-term patterns.
+Short-term and long-term patterns can vastly differ and a model that focuses on the full horizon may fail to capture important short-term patterns.
 Therefore, in MDLinear, we train four separate models with increasing forecast horizons [72, 188, 216, 288] and merge these to create a final prediction.
 The last predicted 72 timesteps of each model are used.
 The figure to the right illustrates the procedure.

 ### XTGN: eXtreme Temporal Gated Network

 The second part of our proposed solution is XGTN, inspired by the idea of converting a forecasting problem into a pattern-matching task.
 The dynamical chaotic grid system produces complicated features with sudden jumps and uncertain wind power generation with strong randomness, making it difficult to generate accurate forecasts.
-To quickly respond to varying wind power patterns and abruptly changes caused by external reasons such as wind turbine renovation or active power controlling, we apply a Temporal Convolutional Network (TCN) {% cite lea2016tcn --file references %} based framework to acquire the necessary information on existing representative patterns andthen generalize it for forecasting.
+To quickly respond to varying wind power patterns and abrupt changes caused by external reasons such as wind turbine renovation or active power controlling, we apply a Temporal Convolutional Network (TCN) {% cite lea2016tcn --file references %} based framework to acquire the necessary information on existing representative patterns and then generalize it for forecasting.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">